hashgraph/guardian/docs/policy-flow/policy-demo.md

 ### 2. Importing Policy either from File or from IPFS

-Instead of creating Policy from scratch, there is an option of importing the Policy zip file from Local system.&#x20;
+Instead of creating Policy from scratch, there is an option of importing the Policy zip file from Local system.

 {% hint style="info" %}
 **Note:** Files with **.policy** extension are only accepted.
 These files are in zip format, i.e. they are zip archives of the text file.